Creamy Cauliflower Soup

 • Meanwhile, heat the remaining 1 tablespoon olive oil in a large pot over medium heat.
 Cook the onions until soft and translucent, about 5 to 7 minutes.

 • Add the garlic and cook until fragrant, about 30 seconds.
 Add the vegetable broth and turn the heat to low until the cauliflower is done roasting in the oven.
-Transfer the cauliflower to the pot (reserve a few for topping the soup) and puree with an immersion blender (or regular blender, in batches) to desired consistency.
+Transfer the cauliflower to the pot (reserve a few for topping the soup) and puree with an immersion blender (or regular blender) to desired consistency.

-• Stir in light unsweetened coconut milk and fresh lemon juices and serve topped with fresh parsley, if desired.
+• Stir in fresh lemon juices and serve with fresh parsley, if desired.

 Notes